 It was a friend who introduced me to Barnini on the Oude Vaartplaats, right by the City Theater.
-It's a small, cozy coffee bar where you can drop by for breakfast, brunch, lunch, something sweet or a wide range of smoothies and hot drinks.
+It's a small, cozy coffee bar where you can drop by for coffee, tea, breakfast, brunch, lunch, something sweet or smoothie.

-Their specialty, though, is their bagels.
-Semi-warm with all kinds of spreads, they make a great light lunch or afternoon crunch.
+Their specialty, is bagels; semi-warm with all kinds of spreads, they make a great light lunch.
 Delicious!
 I'm still not sure which one I like best and order a different one each time.

 When the weather's nice, you can sit outside on the terrace.
-That's especially fun at the weekends when there's a market going on at the Oude Vaartplaats, but even during the week, this is a good spot to do some people watching.
+That's especially fun at the weekends when there's a market going on at the Oude Vaartplaats, even during the week, a great spot for people watching.

 If you're a bit chilly, the vintage interior of Barnini invites you in and makes you feel at home.
 The furniture seems like a selection of random things put together, which is exactly what makes Barnini so cozy.